rapidrabbitsoft/downloaders/README.md

 ### Bulk Downloads

+There are two ways to do bulk downloads:

+1. **Master downloads.txt** (Recommended): Add URLs from all platforms to the root `downloads.txt` file and run `./download.sh`
-All downloaders support bulk downloads using a `downloads.txt` file in their respective directories.
+2. **Platform-specific**: Each downloader supports bulk downloads using a `downloads.txt` file in their respective directories.
 Simply add one URL per line to the file and run the script without the `-u` flag.

 ## File Structure

 ```
 Downloaders/
+├── download.sh            # Master downloader (recommended)
+├── downloads.txt          # Master downloads file
 ├── all.sh                 # All-in-one downloader script
 ├── YouTube/
 │   ├── download.sh        # YouTube downloader